kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 ### Electrical Engineering

-This blog post assumes that the reader has taken entry level electrical engienering curriculum at the university level, but that a refresher may be useful.
+This blog post assumes that the reader has taken entry level electrical engineering curriculum at the university level, but that a refresher may be useful.

 Some rules to remember: